dojo/docs/dojo/extend.rst

 Extending _Widget
 -----------------

 A potentially confusing result of the above actually provides us a lot of flexibility.
 All Dijit widgets inherit from ``dijit._WidgetBase`` in one way or another.
-Some widgets, like the :ref:`BorderContainer <dijit/layout/BorderContainer>` can contain arbitrary widgets, though require a 'region' parameter on the contained widget, though rather than manually adding a "region" parameter to each declaration across Dijit, BorderContainer simply extends _WidgetBase with the member, and anyone using any widget within a BorderContainer can specitiy a region:
+Some widgets, like the :ref:`BorderContainer <dijit/layout/BorderContainer>` can contain arbitrary widgets, though require a 'region' parameter on the contained widget, though rather than manually adding a "region" parameter to each declaration across Dijit, BorderContainer simply extends _WidgetBase with the member, and anyone using any widget within a BorderContainer can specify a region:

 .. js ::